What is Asthma?

 - There is a history of lung infections during childhood

-There many trigger factors which make asthma worse and these include
+There are also many trigger factors which make asthma worse and these include;

 - Allergens from dust, animal fur, mould and pollens from grasses and flowers